 In today's digital society, it is imperative that students protect their digital footprint.
-A digital footprint is the record or trail left by the student's online activities, such as their social media activity, personal blogs and/or websites, browsing history, cloud storage, email accounts, photo galleries, and uploaded videos.
-Essentially, their digital footprint is anything on the Internet with their name on it.
-HCSD strongly encourages students to follow Internet safety guidelines and to protect their digital footprint at all times.
+A digital footprint is a record or trail left by the student's online activities, such as their social media activity, personal blogs and/or websites, browsing history, cloud storage, email accounts, photo galleries, and uploaded videos.
+Essentially, their digital footprint is anything on the Internet with their name.
+HCSD strongly encourages students to follow Internet safety guidelines and always to protect their digital footprint.